 Majk Stokes is an Edinburgh-based singer-songwriter, poet and musician, and he has been writing and performing silly songs for longer than he cares to admit.

 He is also a self-diagnosed eco-worrier, and a lot of his material has an environmental message.
-His latest single, “Rewild Things”, has been available from Bandcamp as a fundraiser for the Tarras Valley Nature Reserve project, raising money to buy 10,500 acres of woodland in Dumfries and Galloway (South West Scotland) to turn into a nature reserve.
+Last year, his single, “Rewild Things”, was on Bandcamp as a fundraiser for the Tarras Valley Nature Reserve project, helping to raise the money to buy 10,500 acres of woodland in Dumfries and Galloway (South West Scotland) to turn into a nature reserve.

 His first band, Porridge Stoats, played in and around Edinburgh for several years and supported Bloco Vomit (Edinburgh’s premier Samba Punk band) and Seize the Day (the UK’s premier protest band).
 He also writes poems and short stories, and plays and calls ceilidhs with the legendary (or perhaps mythical) Shingis McKingis ceilidh band.